iamrajanjharj/Pingpong/README.md

-Here's a README.md for your Ping Pong game project, complete with Markdown formatting, emojis, and code snapshots for a visually appealing and informative guide.
-To add pictures or screenshots, replace the placeholder image URLs with actual links to your screenshots hosted online or saved in your repository.

----

 # 🏓 Ping Pong Game

 Welcome to the **Ping Pong Game**!
 This simple yet fun game uses HTML, CSS, and JavaScript to simulate a basic ping pong environment, allowing users to control a paddle and hit a bouncing ball.
 This is a great project for learning about animations, DOM manipulation, and event handling in JavaScript!